-1966: PPSWCF holds first medical clinic session in the basement of Sarasota Memorial Hospital, offering reproductive health care, sexually transmitted disease diagnosis and treatment, and contraception options.
+1966: We hold our first medical clinic session in the basement of Sarasota Memorial Hospital, offering reproductive health care, sexually transmitted disease diagnosis and treatment, and contraception options.

-1967: PPSWCF Education program developed in Sarasota County.
+1967: Our education program is developed in Sarasota County.

 1980: The SOURCE Teen Theatre Program established in Sarasota.